-The microenvironment of an animal is the physical environment immediately surrounding it; that is, the primary enclosure such as the cage, pen, or stall.
-It contains all the resources with which the animals directly contact and also provides the limits of the animals' immediate environment.
+The microenvironment of a terrestrial animal is the physical environment immediately surrounding it; that is, the primary enclosure such as the cage, pen, or stall.
+It contains all the resources with which the animals come directly in contact and also provides the limits of the animals' immediate environment.
 The microenvironment is characterized by many factors, including illumination, noise, vibration, temperature, humidity, and gaseous and particulate composition of the air.
 The physical environment of the secondary enclosure, such as a room, a barn, or an outdoor habitat, constitutes the macroenvironment.